ANNOUNCING OUR SPECIAL BENEFIT AUCTION, NOVEMBER 7, 2014

 As items are donated and as our artists complete their pieces we will post photos to the Events page.
 You may keep checking as the inventory grows.

 In addition to our traditional "upcycled" chairs and furniture the museum will have the traditional mixture of one-of-a-kind items that will make the evening fun and entertaining.
+Above is a shelf by artist, Michael Bell.
+Mata Ortiz pottery and a set of hand blown Mexican glasses below.

 LA PILITA MUSEUM WELCOMES YOU!